GENE2HUB/FullStackFinalProjectInPython/README.md

 **Big advantage of the infrastructure is that it can be easy maintained!**

 ### _Project Overview_
 The project is an example of infrastructure for automation testing of different kinds of applications:
+* Desktop application
-* Web based application
+* Electron application
 * Mobile application
 * Web API
-* Electron application
+* Web based application
-* Desktop application
+* Web DB

 ***